FREE Preschool for Eligible Families.

-Policy Council is a leadership opportunity for parent volunteers in Early Head Start (EHS) and the Early Childhood Education Assistance Program (ECEAP) to have a voice in major program planning, policy and decision-making.
+Policy Council is a leadership opportunity for parent volunteers in Early Head Start (EHS), Early Childhood Education Assistance Program (ECEAP), and Early ECEAP to have a voice in major program planning, policy and decision-making.
 Through Policy Council they are able to advocate for the best interest of their child and family while gaining leadership skills.

 Policy Council Meetings & Minutes

 Meetings are held the 3rd Thursday of every month from 5:30pm – 7pm at the following locations:

 For current ECEAP and EHS families, meeting minutes are available upon request.
 Please contact Kaela Praisewater by phone at 360-261-6118 or by email at email@example.com